 Hopefully the research we’ve done into the world of intent data and our busting of the 5 myths above has opened your eyes to things a little more and helped you think in greater depth about whether intent data is the right fit for you, your business, and your marketing.

 You’re welcome 😀

 And, we’re not saying, “do it”.
 We’re not saying, “don’t do it”.
 As with anything and everything it’s always horses for courses.

 But what we are saying is don’t get sucked in by “shiny new thing” syndrome.

-Take what we’ve provided here as a jumping off point and do your own digging to arm yourself with the knowledge to make the right decision for you (and don’t be afraid to drop us a line if you need a hand).
+Take what we’ve provided here as a jumping off point and do your own digging to arm yourself with the knowledge to make the right decision for you.